Multi-Currency Explained

 Exchange Rate Source

-Earnest maintains a cached exchange rate table that's refreshed periodically.
-Rates are date-anchored — when converting an activity, the system uses the rate for the activity's booking date to ensure historical accuracy.
+Rates are date-anchored — when converting an activity, the system uses the rate for the activity's booking date for historical accuracy.
+For payout conversions, it uses the rate available at the time of payout generation, which is then frozen onto the payout so published statements never drift.

 Important: Earnest does not let you manually override exchange rates.
 If you need a specific rate for a deal, adjust the activity amount in the quota currency directly.